Keyboard shortcuts

 Writing a guest program

-More examples of guest programs can be found in the benchmarks/programs directory.
+For a guest program example, see this fibonacci program.
+More examples can be found in the benchmarks/guest directory.

 Handling I/O